 If you’ve never invested your money, you might wonder how to get started.
 The good news is that investing isn’t only for the rich.
-Anyone can invest as long as they have the right plan in place.
+Beginner investing is possible with the right tools and investment plan in place.

 How and where to invest your money will depend on your financial situation and goals.
-To help you get started, we’ve outlined a few ways you can begin.
+Follow this checklist on investing money for beginners to guide your investment decisions.

-Plus, inflation will eventually lower the value of money as time goes on.
+- Beat inflation: Inflation lowers the value of money as time goes on.
 In other words, a dollar today will be worth less in the future.
-Investing your money helps you to earn interest on your hard-earned money, helping you to combat inflation.
+Investing your money helps you earn interest and combat inflation.

-An added benefit of investing is that it doesn’t matter how much you start with.
-Starting with a small amount —like just $100 — allows you to grow your skill-set, learning what works best for you in the short term.
-Then you can apply those learnings to larger amounts as you gain momentum in your investing.
+- Build more savings over time: An added benefit of beginner investing is that it doesn’t matter how much you start with.
+Starting with a small amount — even as little as $100 — allows you to grow your skill set and learn what works best for you in the short term.
+As your investment account grows, you will gain momentum in your savings over time.

-You’re not alone in feeling intimidated by investing.
+Investing can feel intimidating for beginner investors.
 For one, there is a lot of jargon associated with investing that can make it difficult to understand.
-In other words, it can feel like a major learning curve.

 Sandy Yong, author of The Money Master: Inside Secrets on How to Make Your Money Grow and Stay Safe, agrees.
 She says that hearing about investing advice from multiple sources can add to the confusion.